 - ¼ cup finely chopped Red Onion

 - ¼ cup crumbled Cotija or Feta Cheese

 - 1 Lime, juiced (about ¼ cup juice)

 - Ground pepper to taste

 - Pinch of salt, if needed

-- Add the peppers, corn, and all the remaining ingredients to a large bowl and toss.
+- Add all the remaining ingredients to the bowl with the corn and toss.